Working with #tags to track your time

-> Consider this week view from the demo.
+Consider this week view from the demo.
 You can see (in the overview on the right) that the total duration for each combination of tags is shown, and that these are sorted by the spent time, while being automatically grouped in a sensible way.
-Each tag-combination is also assigned a color (which you can change by clicking on the coloured dot).

-> The list in the overview is quite large, and does not tell you for instance how much hours you've worked for
+The list in the overview is quite large, and does not tell you for instance how much hours you've worked for

 #client1 in total.
 By clicking on a tag (e.g. on "#client1") you get an overview for that tag specifically.
 You can select multiple tags this way.